How to Buy Life Insurance

 Insurance companies want to know more about your background and lifestyle.
 You'll need to provide your age, gender, occupation, income level and number of dependents.
 They'll also consider your medical history (including any diagnoses, medications or surgeries) and your family's health background.
 Lifestyle habits (like smoking, drinking and exercise) and risky hobbies (like skydiving or racing) can affect your rates.

-If you're healthy (and especially if you don't smoke), this exam can lower your insurance payments.
+If you're healthy (and especially if you don't smoke), this exam can lower your premiums.

 doctor icon